singkuangtan/BSautonet/README.md

 - Able to be trained on a laptop without GPU
 - Noise added to input image by randomly set 70% of the pixels to value 1.
 This is to show the denoise ability of my Autoencoder
 - Model binaries available for download
+- No data augmentations, no regularization such as weight decay and dropout

 # How to Run